Sign in/Register

 Frances Sakoian.
 Planets in Houses

 Idealistic attitude toward money and possessions.
-Money comes into the house under mysterious and strange circumstances, then slips away just as mysteriously.
-These people are often extravagant and find it difficult to accumulate capital.
-You may have considerable confusion regarding money, financial matters, and possessions.
-Perhaps these things mean very little to you, or perhaps you simply do not know how to handle them.
+Money comes into the house under mysterious and strange circumstances, then slips away again.
+These people are often extravagant and have difficulty accumulating capital.
+You may experience considerable confusion regarding money, financial affairs, and possessions.
+Perhaps these things mean very little to you, or perhaps you simply do not know how to handle them properly.
 You may find yourself drawn to art, music, or occupations that require a strong imagination.

 B. Israel.
 Planets in Houses

-The individual is subject to mass moods for acquiring things, emotional states.
-Establishes a psychic connection with the object.
-The process of acquisition is chaotic; the person cannot understand their true needs, succumbs to the prevailing fashion of the place and time.
-Collects chemical reagents, medicines, glass, bottles, aquariums, video and audio cassettes, religious paraphernalia.
-Has a keen nose for sources of income.
+The person is subject to mass moods for acquiring things, emotional states.
+Establishes a psychic connection with an object.
+The process of acquisition is chaotic; the person cannot understand their true needs, falls under the prevailing fashion of the place and time.
+Collects chemical reagents, medicines, glass, bottles, aquariums, video and audio cassettes, religious items.
+Has a nose for sources of income.
 Where the money comes from and where it goes is unclear.
 Restores expenses through water, bodies of water, preferably large ones—seas, oceans.
 All processes related to resources occur on an unconscious level.
-If attempts are made to control them, the result is only worse (it is better to go with the flow).
+If you try to control them, it only makes things worse (it is better to go with the flow).

 Frances Sakoian.
 Planets in Houses

 The world is not so much illusory as extremely unconvincing.
-This person likely experiences constant misunderstandings in the external world, or at least they arise frequently once they relax and lower their sense of responsibility for what is happening around them.
-Money slips through their fingers on its own, though it sometimes comes just as mysteriously.
-At a low level, the individual may be extremely irresponsible in financial matters, and with a debilitated Neptune, may even become an outright swindler.
-Here (as with Saturn in the 2nd house) careful refinement of external ethics is necessary, as in this case the person tends to be too lenient with themselves and too willing to ignore what is unpleasant in the external world.
-In a harmonious variant, this is a person whose mind drifts and who feels happy whenever left alone to exist passively in their environment without thinking.
-In a debilitated state, on the other hand, there is a constant mystical fear of the external world, an irrational sense of guilt toward it, often repressed into general discomfort.
-Great difficulty in honest behavior within society, and conversely, a tendency (and ability) to forget themselves upon stepping into the city street or into nature, under soft purring music (Neptune in Cancer) or loud Leo music (Neptune in Leo) that fills the surrounding space as much as possible.
-Processing is difficult because it requires developing inner honesty and discipline in general ethics of interaction with the external world, particularly in areas where this is least desired, since it is precisely there that the person finds happiness and escape.
+This person likely experiences constant misunderstandings in the external world, or at least they frequently arise whenever they relax and lower their sense of responsibility for what is happening around them.
+Money slips through their fingers on its own, though sometimes it also comes just as mysteriously.
+At a low level, the person may be extremely irresponsible in financial matters, and with Neptune afflicted, may even become an outright swindler.
+Here (as with Saturn in the 2nd house) careful cultivation of external ethics is necessary, because in this case, the person tends to be too lenient with themselves and too willing to ignore what is unpleasant in the external world.
+In a harmonious variant, this is a person whose head is in the clouds and who feels happy whenever no one disturbs them, allowing them to exist quietly in the background of their environment without thinking about anything.
+In the afflicted case, on the other hand, there is a constant mystical fear of the external world, an irrational sense of guilt toward it, often repressed into general discomfort.
+Great difficulty in honest behavior within society, and conversely, a tendency (and ability) to forget themselves when walking down a city street or in nature, under soft purring (Neptune in Cancer) or loud Leo (Neptune in Leo) music that fills the surrounding space as much as possible.
+This work is challenging because it requires developing inner honesty and discipline in general ethics of interaction with the external world, particularly in areas where one least wants to do so, since it is precisely there that the person finds happiness and escape.
 Yet it yields high results, including the ability to see Divine Love in the external world and the capacity to teach this to others.

 Bill Herbst.
 The Houses of the Horoscope

-Self-worth.
-Neptune in the 2nd house indicates that self-worth is tied to feelings of compassion or universal love.
-If you understand and accept others as individuals, if life’s generosity is confirmed by faith and a sense of humor, then self-love also emerges.
-Pitfalls include confusion and distrust of oneself, an inability to recognize one’s innate value, leading to a tendency to devalue oneself and allow others to exploit you.
+Self-esteem.
+The position of Neptune in the 2nd house indicates that self-esteem is tied to a sense of compassion or universal love.
+If you understand and accept others as individuals, if the generosity of life is confirmed by faith and a sense of humor, then self-love also emerges.
+Pitfalls include confusion and distrust of oneself, an inability to recognize one’s innate worth, leading to a tendency to devalue oneself and allow others to exploit you.
 The task is to renew personal faith by continuously accepting it from the environment.
-Accept the love that God sends you through all of us; take it, of course, with true humility, and truly accept it.
+Accept the love that God sends you through all of us; of course, take it with true humility, and truly accept it.
 Possessions.
 Neptune suggests a sentimental attitude toward personal possessions.
-Like Venus, you love beautiful objects, but here the emphasis is on form rather than substance.
-What matters to you is the accessibility of objects and the ability to use them, not the mere possession of property, as you have neither the mood nor the interest to care for, preserve, or protect possessions.
-You did not come to Earth to acquire and hold onto things but to gain inspiration and share ownership, to establish a more harmonious connection with the universe, to become more compassionate and less isolated.
+As with Venus, you love beautiful objects, but here the emphasis is on form rather than content.
+What matters to you is the accessibility of objects and the ability to use them, not the mere possession of property, because you have neither the mood nor the interest to care for, preserve, or protect possessions.
+You did not come to Earth to acquire and hold onto things but to gain inspiration and to share property in order to establish a more harmonious connection with the universe, becoming more compassionate and less isolated.
 The task is to fully appreciate your spiritual possessions rather than material ones.
 Money.
 Money seems ubiquitous to you, and in large quantities, yet elusive.
-Money may seem like an illusion or fantasy; it is difficult for you to imagine your funds existing in a concrete, usable form.
-Sometimes confusion, deception, and temptation swirl in financial matters, as you struggle to resist the allure of wealth.
+Money may appear to you as an illusion or fantasy; you struggle to imagine your funds existing in a concrete, usable form.
+Sometimes confusion, deception, and temptation swirl in the realm of finances, as you find it difficult to resist the allure of wealth.
 You spend money primarily to fulfill personal hopes for idealistic rather than pragmatic goals.
-This planetary position works best in “receiving mode,” when funds flow to you almost magically, and the task is to maintain faith that acquisition and loss are ultimately meaningless; to keep a good mood and strong belief that, despite fluctuations in personal wealth, the universe will reliably provide for you.
+This planetary position works best in a “receiving mode,” when funds flow to you almost magically, and the task is to maintain faith that acquisition and loss are ultimately meaningless; to keep a good mood and strong belief that, despite fluctuations in personal wealth, the universe will reliably provide for you.
 Self-organization.
 You work as if in a daze.
-You intuitively merge with the task at hand, feeling a unity of subject and object so that the “performer” disappears, and as a result, you gain an experience akin to Zen Buddhist practice—an experience of simple doing where there is no doer.
-This immersion in the process can be purifying and elevated, but it can also be exhausting if you approach the work without sufficient spiritual enlightenment.
-Since you do not always have the ability to evaluate hard work properly, you create a sense of flow or rhythm during physical labor.
-The task is to envision the ideal end product of your efforts, then examine what actually emerges from your graceful work.
+You intuitively merge with the task at hand, feeling a unity of subject and object so that the “performer” disappears, and as a result, you gain an experience akin to Zen Buddhist practice—an experience of simple doing, where there is no performer.
+This immersion in the process can be purifying and elevated for you, but it can also be exhausting if you approach the work without sufficient spiritual enlightenment.
+Since you do not always have the ability to assess hard work properly, you create a sense of flow or rhythm during physical labor.
+The task is to see the ideal end product of your efforts and then examine what actually emerges from your graceful work.
 Sensuality.
 Your attitude toward the body and sensations is fluid, inexpressible, almost mystical.
-Sometimes touch can be a source of indescribable awe, so immense that you cannot establish clear physical boundaries between yourself and others.
-For you, pleasure is the same as merging, absorption, where the body serves as a conduit to God.
-However, the physical can also take a leading role in your life, becoming heavy and undesirable baggage that even a flow of pleasure cannot lighten.
-In moments when the physical dominates, it seems that your body underscores the fragmented nature of human life, the alienation from the divinity of spirit.
+Sometimes touch can be a source of inexpressible reverent fear, so immense that you are unable to establish clear physical boundaries between yourself and others.
+For you, pleasure is the same as merging, absorption, with the body serving as a conduit to God.
+However, the physical can also take a leading role in your life, becoming a heavy and unwanted burden that even a stream of pleasures will not lighten.
+In moments when the physical dominates, it seems that your body proves the fragmented nature of human life, the alienation from the divinity of spirit.
 The task is to compassionately accept the paradoxical nature of physical sensation, to move beyond the destructive habit of seeking pleasure and yet still rejoice in the magic and restored unity that such pleasures can often create.

 Universal Interpretation.
 Planets in Houses

-With Neptune in the 2nd house, a person must strive to be honest and decent in their affairs, or they will face numerous financial problems.
-When dealing with financial matters, they struggle to maintain rationality, so they should avoid complex financial issues and large loans.
-Cash never stays in such a person’s pocket for long.
-They love luxury and abundance but, when it comes to material values, they reveal themselves to be rare idealists.
-The planet’s debility indicates unusual gullibility and complete impracticality.
-These individuals approach money and possessions romantically and enthusiastically.
-They are generous and always ready to financially support humanitarian programs and spiritual projects.
-Such people have a keen sense of money, which inevitably leads them to accumulate great wealth.
-Money comes to them under strange circumstances, just as mysteriously slipping away.
-Excessive extravagance prevents them from building sufficient capital.
+Such a person needs to strive to be honest and decent in matters, otherwise numerous financial problems will arise.
+When resolving financial issues, it is difficult for them to maintain prudence, so they should avoid complex financial transactions and large loans.
+Cash never stays in the pocket of such a person.
+They love luxury and abundance but, when it comes to material values, they turn out to be rare idealists.
+The planet’s affliction determines unusual gullibility and complete impracticality.
+Such people approach money and property romantically and enthusiastically.
+They are generous and always ready to provide material support for humanitarian programs and spiritual projects.
+Such people have a keen sense of money, as a result of which they inevitably accumulate great wealth.
+Money comes to them under strange circumstances but just as mysteriously slips away.
+Excessive extravagance prevents such people from accumulating sufficient capital.
 They tend to organize their budget thoughtlessly and impractically.
-The planet’s debility determines their inability to handle money or hinders them from earning a living through sheer laziness.
-Often, such people turn out to be swindlers, which is why they themselves require financial assistance.
-They need to learn to stand firmly on their own two feet.
-Generally, fraud and deception by others seriously complicate their financial affairs, making the process of acquiring funds unreliable and unpredictably difficult.
-These individuals readily join secret societies, show a lively interest in secrets and mysteries, and gravitate toward spiritually authoritative people, whom they see as a guarantee of order in their financial matters.
-They must beware of indifference to concrete material problems.
-They need to learn frugality, responsibility, clear planning, strict adherence to the law when resolving financial issues, and the proper choice of partners.
-Bankruptcy and losses are often tied to deception and intrigue by dishonest colleagues.
-Such people quickly learn to earn easy money, but due to their strange indifference to material values, they easily spend it, often ending up with nothing.
-A harmonious aspect to the Sun promises great wealth.
-They should avoid hasty financial deals and reckless plans—this can lead to enormous losses.
+The planet’s affliction determines an inability to handle money or hinders such a person from earning a living through sheer laziness.
+Often, such people turn out to be swindlers, which is why they themselves need financial assistance.
+They need to learn to keep both feet on the ground.
+In general, fraud and machinations by others seriously complicate their financial affairs and make the process of acquiring funds unreliable and unpredictably complex.
+Such people readily join secret societies, are keenly interested in secrets and mysteries, gravitate toward individuals endowed with spiritual authority, whom they see as a guarantee of order in their financial affairs.
+Indifference to concrete material problems is dangerous for them.
+They need to learn frugality, responsibility, clear planning, strict adherence to the law when resolving financial issues, and the proper choice of a partner.
+Bankruptcy and losses are associated with deception and intrigues by dishonest colleagues.
+Such people quickly learn to earn easy money but, due to a strange indifference to material values, easily spend it, ending up with nothing.
+A good aspect with the Sun promises great wealth.
+They should avoid hasty financial deals and reckless plans—this can cause enormous losses.

 Bruno Huber.
 Mars, Venus, Moon, and Neptune in the Twelve Houses

 Moon and Neptune largely shape our ability to love.
 Neptune in the 2nd house can manifest in very different ways.
-For a spiritually developed person, it often grants strong idealism, expressed in a willingness to serve, social activity, and practical, sensible assistance to others—caring for one’s neighbor.
-Such a person respects themselves for being genuinely useful to others.
-However, Neptune in the 2nd house can also be linked to sanctimonious virtue, which merely pretends to love one’s neighbor.
-Much depends on the aspects.
+For a spiritually developed person, it often gives strong idealism, which is expressed in a readiness to serve, social activity, and practical, sensible assistance to others—caring for one’s neighbor.
+Such a person respects themselves for being truly useful to others.
+However, Neptune in the 2nd house can also be associated with sanctimonious virtue, which only outwardly pretends to love for one’s neighbor.
+Much depends on aspects.
 The second tendency benefits from the inclusion of Saturn.
 This option requires careful, honest observation of one’s behavior and motives.
-Another possible effect of Neptune in the 2nd house is fanatical devotion and idealized notions of loyalty, accompanied by the feeling that no one else could possibly understand it.
-Sometimes, a readiness to help turns into self-sacrifice.
-We give away everything we have, only to find ourselves with nothing left.
-Occasionally, the opposite happens: money seems to pour down on us from nowhere when we have no reason to expect it, and we have no idea what we did to deserve it.
-These are just some of the manifestations of Neptune in the 2nd house.
-As for money, Neptune can act both positively and negatively: money sometimes comes to us seemingly from nowhere, and sometimes vanishes just as mysteriously.
+Another possible effect of Neptune in the 2nd house is fanatical devotion and idealized ideas about loyalty, along with the feeling that no one else can understand this.
+It also happens that a readiness to help turns into self-sacrifice.
+We give away everything we have, only to find that nothing is left for ourselves.
+Sometimes the opposite occurs: money seems to pour down on us from the sky when we have no reason to expect it, and we have no idea what we did to deserve it.
+These are just some manifestations of Neptune in the 2nd house.
+As for money, Neptune can act both positively and negatively: money sometimes comes to us seemingly from nowhere, and sometimes disappears just as inexplicably.

 Leave a Reply